andknam/Exploring-Korean-Hiphop/README.md

 # Exploring Korean Hiphop Music!
 Inspired by https://hiphopology.xyz, this respository contains a genius lyrics scraper that extracts artist verses from songs (meaning lyrics in choruses, bridges, hooks, etc. are ignored).
-Verse lyrics are separated by language into English, Korean, and Korean-English (English words with trailing Korean characters).
+Verse lyrics are separated by language into English, Korean, and English-Korean (English words with trailing Korean characters).

 **In the works:**
 - [x] (added 5/24/2020) Writing the scraping results to a csv file
-- [ ] NLP analysis performed separately on the English and Korean lyrics (Korean-English will be ignored for the time being)
+- [ ] NLP analysis performed separately on the English and Korean lyrics (English-Korean will be ignored for the time being)
 - [ ] Statistics such as unique word percentage, verses per album, words per verse, English vs Korean usage

 **Things in consideration:**